hapax/hapax.github.io/assets/chuzenji.md

 in accord with thermodynamics, not to preserve order but to *dissipate it with maximum efficiency*.
-England calls this "dissipation-driven adaptation", and it provides a thermodynamic explanation for life itself.
+England calls this "dissipation-driven adaptation", and it provides a possible thermodynamic explanation for life itself.

 Life may thrive at the margins of disorder, but this is not a theodicy.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of variables will raise the dead.
-Loss is loss is loss.
-Non-equilibrium processes have no say in the matter.
+Loss is loss is loss, and non-equilibrium processes have no say in the matter.
 But if England is correct, life is the genius of ruin, exemplified by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.